SEIR-809-Hackers/seir-project-3/README.old.md

 “As a user, I would like to be able to see a list of national parks, with a brief description on the location so I can browse the collection”
 “As a user, I would like to be able to use my ParkPass to add parks that I would like to hike at.”
 “As a user, I would like to mark off parks I have hiked at.”
-“As a user, I would like to be able to provide reviews for the parks I’ve hiked.”
+"As a user, I would like to get a “Things To Do” List for specific things I can do at the park and add these to my own Activities list for better planning."

 ---Bronze:
 As a user, I would like to be able to get information on the campgrounds within the park in order to better plan my trip.
 As a user, I would like to be able to get a list of recommended activities to do within the park (astronomy, hiking, wildlife watching, etc.) in order to better understand what type of events each destination offers.
+“As a user, I would like to be able to provide reviews for the parks I’ve hiked.”
 ---Silver:
-As a user, I would like to get a “Things To Do” List for specific things I can do at the park and add these to my own Activities list for better planning.

 ---Gold:
 As a user, I would like to be able to log in to my own personal PassPark account so that I can have a personal profile.